 Azreena Azizan is a common name in tech and innovation scene in Malaysia.
 Currently she is attached to CREST – Collaborative Research in Engineering, Science & Technology.
 She is heading CREST’s Johor office as Program Director.
-I am proud and honoured to share her viewpoints on Innovation, Creativity and Entrepreneurship held recently.
+I am proud and honoured to share her viewpoints on Innovation, Change and Entrepreneurship held recently.
 Here’s the edited excerpt:

 KHAIRUL (KA): Do you think organization should tolerate failures in order to give people space to try and experiment new ideas?

 Whether you believe it or not, mistakes can often be used to create insights and stimulate innovation.
 The irony nevertheless is that no one wants to fail.
 In fact, failure itself doesn’t lead to innovation, it’s more about how you deal with failure that matters.
 Here how I think companies could deal failures better:

 - Companies should try to break down the social and bureaucratic barriers that separate leaders from their innovation followers.

 - Avoid giving either praise or criticism, preferring to take a non-judgmental, analytical posture as top management interact with staffs.